qhdwight/ctf-writeups/buckeye-ctf-2021/flattened/README.md

 # Flattened

-rev medium, 18 solves, 471 points
+pwn medium, 18 solves, 471 points

 ### First Looks

 Downloading the challenge and taking a look at `chall.py`, we can see that the user's hex input is interpreted as x86-64 assembly amd executed by the Qiling binary emulation framework.
-Each executed instruction is added to a list, then joined in a binary at the end which is run.
+Each executed instruction is added to a list, then joined into a binary at the end which is run.
-This is the idea of `flattening`, loops are essentially unrolled into sequential instructions.
+This is the idea of "flattening," loops are essentially unrolled into sequential instructions.
 This is why all `loop` instructions are not added to the final list.

 ### The Problem